mohamedabdulle/sign-up-form/README.md

 # Sign-up Form

-This is a mock sign-up form to apply for a Turkish e-Visa.
+This is a sample sign-up form to apply for a Turkish e-Visa.

 ![sign-up form](docs/sign-up%20form.png)